 In general, the goal of psychotherapy is to talk through mental health issues and help clients heal, grow, and move toward more productive, psychologically healthy lives.
 Good therapy is client-driven, and specific goals for therapy will be determined by you and your therapist.

 Individual psychotherapy sessions typically last between 45 and 60 minutes.
 The frequency and duration of therapy will depend largely on your needs, treatment goals, and progress.
 Many concerns are readily resolved with short-term therapy, and other chronic or more complex concerns require long-term commitment before improvement is realized.
-Therapy results are dramatically improved by finding the right therapist and as a result of the client’s motivation.

 The term psychotherapy is derived from the Greek words for soul and healing.
 The ancient Greeks were probably the first to treat mental health conditions as ailments rather than as a result of demonic possession as was common in other cultures at the time.
 Unfortunately, treatments for severe mental health concerns were harsh and inhumane for many centuries before reformers lobbied for improved conditions beginning in the 18th century.